johannschopplich/kirby-headless-starter/README.md

 - 🔒 **public** or **private** API
 - 🧩 [KQL](https://github.com/getkirby/kql) with bearer token support via new `/api/kql` route
 - ⚡️ Cached KQL queries
+- 🌐 Multilang support for KQL queries
 - 😵‍💫 No CORS issues!
-- 🌐 Multilang support for KQL queries
 - 🍢 Build your own [API chain](./site/plugins/headless/src/extensions/routes.php)
 - 🗂 [Templates](./site/templates/) present JSON instead of HTML
   - Fetch either `/example` or `/example.json`
   - You decide, which data you share
 - 🦾 Express-esque [API builder](#api-builder) with middleware support

+## Use Cases

+Fetch data from a headless Kirby instance:

+- 1️⃣ by using Kirby's default template system
+- 2️⃣ by using KQL

+Head over to the [usage](#usage) section for instructions.

 ## Prerequisites